 - Niamh O’Connor, Chief Publishing Officer, PLOS

-A Common Lot and a Lot in Common: Publishers and Researchers Today
+Monday, 23 March: A Common Lot and a Lot in Common: Publishers and Researchers Today NOW AVAILABLE

 Researchers and publishers have much in common.
-Dr. Milka Kostic recently told the Scholarly Kitchen blog that both “want to make a difference – they want to advance human health and wellbeing, the health of our planet, and of our society.”
+Dr. Milka Kostic recently told the Scholarly Kitchen blog that both “want to make a difference – they want to advance human health and well being, the health of our planet, and of our society.”
 Spurred by the movement toward Open Access and Open Science, scholarly publishers have taken up a range of new approaches to strengthen relationships with researchers.
 Transformative agreements, for example, prescribe educational programs on open access publishing for scholars.
 On their own and with third-party vendors, publishers also provide editorial assistance, social media services and career development guidance.
-Attendees will learn how they too can find common ground with their researcher-contributors.
+Listeners will learn they too can find common ground with their researcher-contributors.
+Interviews with:

-- Pablo Palmiero, Vice President, Publisher and Society Partnerships, CACTUS
+- Pablo Palmeiro, Vice President, Publisher and Society Partnerships, CACTUS

 - Rosalind Pyne, Director, Open Access Books, Springer Nature